Beta · capped at 100 Strava athletes

 The full breakdown

-Every sub-number behind the score, with weather and route stats — plus a plain-English suggestion for next time.
+Every sub-number behind the score — plus one plain-English fix for next time.

 Compare & map